geeklhem/polarikss/README.md

 - the python libraries: numpy, scipy, pandas, matplotlib.
 - for the verifications and the flow speed input: as these are unpublished data, we cannot disclose them at the moment.

+We decided to focus on:

+- Simplicity: The model is as simple as possible, without interactions between the two proteins.
+We want to see in what extent a diffusion and a differential advection are able to break symmetry.
+The implementation is also very simple (forward euler discretisation of an EDP).

+- Pedagogy: The model is implemented step by step in an Ipython notebook, which means that all the code is visible and explained to the user.
+It can also be easily modified in order to test how it would behave.
+This is also why we choose to distribute it under a free-software license: you are welcome to copy and modify it !

 License:
 ---------
 Copyright (C) 2014 - Dresden Summer School in Systems Biology Group 4